A man on a tablet compares different balance transfer credit card offers.

 3. You can request a balance transfer from your current credit card company or compare offers from other card issuers.

 A balance transfer is when you move debt from one credit card (or other high-interest bill) to another credit card.
-Most people do balance transfers to save money on interest: by moving debt from a credit card with a high interest rate to a credit card with a lower interest rate, more of your monthly payments will go to pay off your debt, rather than the interest you're accruing.
-If you plan correctly, you could potentially save money on interest by moving debt to a credit card with a lower APR or a 0% intro APR (annual percentage rate).
+Ideally, balance transfers may save you money on interest.
+By moving debt from a credit card with a high interest rate to a credit card with a lower interest rate, more of your monthly payments can go to pay off your debt rather than the interest you’re accruing.
+If you plan correctly, you could potentially save money on interest by moving debt to a credit card with a lower annual percentage rate (APR) or a 0% intro APR.

-Discover has a number of low intro APR balance transfer credit card offers.
-Learn about each card's features to find the best credit card offer for you.
+Discover has a number of low intro APR balance transfer credit card offers and no Annual Fee on any card.
+Learn about each card’s features to find the best credit card offer for you.

 What to consider when making a balance transfer